Courses Offered: Core + Pathways (Watha Endeavour House)

 What will I study?

-- An in-depth study of a variety of conflicts around the world including WW1, WW2, The Cold War, The Vietnam War and Acts of Terrorism
+- An in-depth study of a variety of conflicts around the world including WW1, WW2, The Cold War, and Acts of Terrorism

 - How to critique the complex relationship between cinematic invention and historical knowledge.